mitraboga/G-LearnPortalWrapper/README.md

 ---

-## 📚 Key Learning Outcomes
+<h2 align="center">📚 Key Learning Outcomes</h2>

 - Full-stack = **integration of layers**
 - Servlets are powerful when structured properly
 - JDBC gives direct DB control
 - MySQL is ideal for structured systems
-- XML still useful in Java ecosystems
+- XML is still useful in Java ecosystems

 ---